 - Wrap the finger with the cotton ball in foil, and squeeze it nice and tight so that the cotton ball stays in contact with the nail.
 Repeat steps 2 & 3 for each nail.

 - Remove the foil from one finger.
 (You should be able to visibly see the polish coming loose from the edges of the nail.)
-Scrape the polish off of the nail using your orange stick or cuticle pusher.
+Push the polish off of the nail using your orange stick or cuticle pusher.
 Don’t use anything too sharp or you could remove the top layer of your nail.
 Repeat this step for each nail.